 By clinical care, we mean what most people in developed countries would consider basic medical care available at a community hospital: intravenous antibiotics and oxygen for severe pneumonia; insulin for diabetes; a C-section for a complicated pregnancy; orthopedic surgery following a car accident; and many other routine medical conditions.
 Africa only performs 5% of the needed surgeries and requires 30 times as many surgical health workers at it currently has.

-Only a few percent of African health facilities can deliver oxygen therapy.
+Only 20% of African health facilities can deliver oxygen therapy.
 Less than half of African women who need a C-section get one.
 Trauma is a leading cause of death and disability but access to intensive care and orthopedic surgery is limited to a few centers in each country.

 surgeries sponsored by our Surgical Access for Everyone initiative since 2010.

-Since launching our surgical sponsorship program more than 4 years ago.
-And over the past 8 years we have sponsored more than 600,000 direct patient visits.
+And over the past 9 years, we have sponsored more than 670,000 direct patient visits.

-AMH is working to provide access to quality, compassionate surgical care to those who need our help most.In 2018, as part of the L’Chaim Initiative, we supported a new heart surgery training program in Kenya for young surgeons like Dr. Agneta Odera (pictured, left), and in 2019 we will help Tenwek Hospital construct a new heart surgery center, the first of its kind in sub-Saharan Africa.
+AMH is working to provide access to quality, compassionate surgical care to those who need our help most.In 2018, as part of the L’Chaim Initiative, we supported a new heart surgery training program in Kenya for young surgeons like Dr. Agneta Odera (pictured, left), and in 2021 we are continuing to help Tenwek Hospital construct a new heart surgery center, the first of its kind in sub-Saharan Africa.